zaifkhan/ha-babybuddy-dashboard/README.md

 5. **Save the Package:** Save your edited package\_template.yaml into your config/packages/ folder as babybuddy\_dashboard.yaml.
 6. Restart Home Assistant to load the new configurations.
 7. **Create the Dashboard:** Create a new Manual Card in your Lovelace dashboard and paste your edited **Dashboard YAML**.
 Done\!

+## **❓ FAQ / Troubleshooting**

+**Q: The buttons aren't working or the stats are empty.
+How do I fix the entity IDs?**
+**A:** This dashboard hooks into the specific entities created by the official HACS add-on.
+To find your correct prefix, go to **Settings \> Devices & Services \> Baby Buddy** in Home Assistant.
+Find the timer switch for your child (e.g., switch.alex\_smith\_timer).
+Your prefix is the part before \_timer (in this case, alex\_smith).
+The generated code specifically targets sensor.baby\_\[prefix\] for service calls and switch.\[prefix\]\_timer for toggling.
+If you manually renamed these entities, you must change them back or the dashboard will fail.
+**Q: I get a template error like 'value\_json' is undefined when I click a button.**
+**A:** This means Home Assistant is trying to fetch updated data from your Baby Buddy server before the server has finished saving your previous action.
+Open your babybuddy\_dashboard.yaml file, find the lines that say delay: milliseconds: 500 (inside the toggle and edit scripts), and increase them to 1000 or 1500\.
+*(Note: Also double-check that your secrets.yaml token includes the word Token with a space before your actual key\!)*
+**Q: The dashboard isn't updating or pulling any data at all.**
+**A:** Double-check the URL you provided in the generator or configuration.
+It must **not** end with a trailing slash (e.g., http://192.168.1.100:8000).
+Additionally, if you are running Baby Buddy and Home Assistant on the same machine, you must use your actual local network IP address (e.g., 192.168.1.X).
+Do not use localhost or 127.0.0.1, as Home Assistant will try to connect to itself inside its own container.

 ## **License & Credits**